andregregory45/active-directory/README.md

 <h2>Setting Up Infrastructure for Active Directory</h2>

-Two virtual machines (VMs) will be created in the same virtual network (VNet).
-One VM will be a Domain Controller (DC), and the other VM will be a client machine.
-The client will be joined to the DC's domain (mydomain.com), and the DNS settings will be changed on the client machine to use the DC as its DNS server.
+Two virtual machines (VMs) will be created in the same virtual network.
+One VM will be a Domain Controller (DC-1), and the other VM will be a client machine (Client-1).
+The client will be joined to DC-1's domain, and Client-1's DNS settings will be configured to use DC-1 as the DNS server.

-<b>Important: The DC's private IP address should be set to static, because the client machine needs to be able to find the DC on the network using its domain.</b>
+<b>Important: DC-1's private IP address should be set to static, because Client-1 needs to be able to find DC-1 on the network using its domain.</b>

 <h2>Deployment and Configuration Steps</h2>